25th Annual Brain Injury Symposium Current Concepts in Neurological Rehabilitation

 Approved for a total of 7 contact hours by the Florida State Board of Nursing, Pharmacy, Athletic Trainers, Occupational Therapists, Respiratory Therapists and Clinical Social Workers.
 CE Broker Provider #50-182.
 CE Broker Course #20-661891.

-This course is pending approval for 8.5 continuing education credits from the Florida Physical Therapy Association, course approval CE Broker Course #20-661891.
+This course is has been approved for 8.5 continuing education credits from the Florida Physical Therapy Association, course approval CE Broker Course #20-661891, FPTA approval #CE19-661891.
 Accreditation of this course does not necessarily imply that the FPTA supports the views of the presenter or the sponsors.

 - 7.00 Florida Board of Athletic Training

 - 7.00 AMA PRA Category 1 Credit™

 - 7.00 Florida Board of Nursing

 - 8.50 Florida Board of Physical Therapy Practice